essif-lab/framework/docs/tev2/toip-terminology-toolbox.md

 - If `heading-id` is not empty, append `#<heading-id>` to the contents of `link`;
 - Output `\[`, `showtext`, `\](`, the contents of `link`, and `)`.

-The behaviour of the [TRRT](#trrt) can be configured per call e.g. by a configuration file and/or command-line parameters.
+The behavior of the [TRRT](#trrt) can be configured per call e.g. by a configuration file and/or command-line parameters.
 Examples include specifications for:
 - the default `scopetag`;
 - the set of source file(s) to process;
 - the location(s) of destination file(s);